Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 Most students start with the feature they notice first — usually Tasks or Timetable — and discover the rest gradually.
 That works.
 But the full power of the app becomes clear when the pages start working together.

-The goal was never to build another app to check.
+The goal of Tructivity was never to build another app to check.
 It was to build something that gives you what you need without demanding your attention — that works quietly in the background so you can focus on the actual work of being a student.

 That's Tructivity.
 And now you know exactly how to use it.